What Social Networks Should You Advertise On?

 Just because you can advertise on every social platform doesn’t mean you should.
 Running ads on all social networks can stretch your budget too thin and may not put you in front of the audience you’re targeting.
 When deciding where to run ads, consider what platforms are most popular with your target audience.
 Where are they most engaged, most concentrated, and most available?

-Don’t try to be everything to everyone – meet your audience where they are at.
+Don’t try to be everything to everyone – meet your audience where they are.
 For platforms you do post on, customize content for each.

 Facebook was an early innovator in the social media space and continues to drive trends a decade later.
 It’s currently one of the most popular social media platforms and shows no signs of losing steam.
 Currently, there are more than 65 million businesses using Facebook Pages and more than 6 million advertisers actively promoting their business.
 If you’re not on Facebook, your competition likely is.